ankitects/anki-manual/src/preferences.md

 **V3 Scheduler**
 The Anki V3 scheduler is documented here:
 <https://faqs.ankiweb.net/the-2021-scheduler.html>

+**Mix new cards and reviews**:
+Only shown when the v1/v2 schedulers are enabled.
+This drop-down box controls when new cards are shown: either mixed with, before, or after all reviews.

 **Next day starts at**
 Controls when Anki should start showing the next day’s cards.
 The default